 Students considering the philosophy option will be well advised to take either Hum/Pl 8 or Hum/Pl 9 as one of their freshman humanities courses.
 From the sophomore year onward, they should plan on taking one philosophy course per term, culminating in two terms of Pl 90 ab in the senior year.
 Students in Pl 90 ab work with a faculty adviser to write a 10,000-12,000 word paper on a topic of mutual interest.
 Senior theses are expected to be of a high standard and to form the basis of students' applications to graduate study in philosophy, should they so desire.
+With the exception of courses taken during the first two semesters of freshman year, all courses to be counted toward the philosophy option must be taken for grades unless special permission is granted by the option representative.

-- 1. Pl 90 ab. - 2.
-63 units of advanced philosophy courses, numbered 99 or
+- 1. Pl 90 ab. - 63 units of advanced philosophy courses, numbered 99 or above.

-- above.
 (Up to nine units of Hum/Pl 8 or Hum/Pl 9 and/or up to nine units of Pl 98 may be substituted for up to 18 of these advanced units.) - 3.
 18 units of advanced philosophy courses numbered 99 or above, or advanced non-philosophy courses that are closely related to the student's area(s) of philosophical interest.
 (Students wishing to count non-philosophy courses toward their option requirements must obtain prior approval from the philosophy option representative or their adviser.
 Students will normally not be permitted to satisfy this requirement with core courses.) - 4.
 54 units of science, mathematics, and engineering courses in addition to the core.
 This requirement cannot be satisfied by core or menu courses, or by courses listed as satisfying the introductory laboratory requirement.
 Students are strongly encouraged to choose their additional courses in areas that complement their philosophy studies. - 5.
 Passing grades must be earned in a total of 486 units, including the courses listed above.